-The number of birds can now be entered in the field "Move birds in" and confirmed with the "Enter" key.
-The birds are then evenly distributed in these groups after clicking on the green arrow.
+The number of birds can now be entered in the field "Move in birds" and confirmed with the "Enter" key.
+The birds are then evenly distributed between these blocks by clicking the green arrow.

 Figure 2-19: Number of birds